stevan/p5-B-MOP/README.md

 #### Opcode Status

-Perl has 398 opcodes, some of which are highly specific to things like shell, networking, I/O, etc. These are not so much parts of the language, as they are access to features provided via the runtime.
-So if we (for now) remove these we end up with aroudn 350 opcodes that need to be handled and transformed into AST nodes.
+Perl has 416 opcodes, some of which are highly specific to things like shell, networking, I/O, etc. These are not so much parts of the language, as they are access to features provided via the runtime.
+So if we (for now) remove these we end up with around 250 opcodes that need to be handled and transformed into AST nodes.

-Currently we are handling around 33 of the 350 opcodes.
+Currently we are handling around 40 of the 250 opcodes.
 Some of them have unexplored corner cases, but the core behavior is covered.

 ### Dependencies

-Perl 5.40 is currently the only supported version, and it has only been tested on an M2 Mac.
+Perl 5.41 is currently the only supported version, and it has only been tested on an M2 Mac and with the official Perl docker image.

 > _NOTE_ : It is possible that Perl will behave differently on other platforms,
 > please let us know if that happens.